Indifference, the Vital Force

 Michelle Rada

 Michelle Rada is a scholar of psychoanalysis, aesthetics, modernism, and critical theory.
-She is senior editor of Parapraxis and associate editor of differences: A Journal of Feminist Cultural Studies.
+She is currently a postdoctoral fellow at the Whitney Humanities Center at Yale University.
+She is Senior editor of Parapraxis and Associate Editor of differences: A Journal of Feminist Cultural Studies and Critical Times: Interventions in Global Critical Theory.

 Previous